denofn/denopack/README.md

   -o, --output [pathToFile]    The output file name -d, --dir [pathToDir]        The output directory -c, --config [pathToConfig]  The config file.
-Use --defaultConfig for default values -p, --print                  Prints the generated bundle to stdout --defaultConfig              Prints the default config to stdout -h, --help                   Display this message
+Use --defaultConfig for default values --cache <cacheLocation>      Persist build cache --watch <dirOrFile>          Watch a file or directory and rebuild on changes --defaultConfig              Prints the default config to stdout --print                      Prints the generated bundle to stdout -h, --help                   Display this message

 Examples: